philiporlando/fgdb_to_gpkg/README.md

 # fgdb_to_gpkg

 `fgdb_to_gpkg` is a Python package that converts all feature classes within a specific Esri FileGeoDatabase into layers within a new GeoPackage.
-This package is designed to be used from the command line.
+This package is designed to be used from the command line or imported as a module.

+This package does not have a dependency on ArcPy, which means that you can safely extract feature classes locked inside an Esri FileGeoDataBase without needing to worry about any ArcGIS licensing.

 ## Installation